Classic Nintendo Games are (Computationally) Hard: Super Mario Bros.

 Super Mario Bros.\ is a platform video game created by Shigeru Miyamoto, developed by Nintendo, published for the Nintendo Entertainment System (NES) in 1985.
 In the game, the player controls Mario, an Italian plumber, and must navigate through worlds full of enemies and obstacles to rescue the kidnapped Princess Toadstool from Bowser.
 The game spawned over a dozen sequels (SMB~2, SMB~3, Super Mario World, Super Mario 64, Super Mario Sunshine, Super Mario Galaxy, etc.)\ across various gaming platforms.
 Mario's character became so popular that he became Nintendo's mascot and appeared in over 200 games.

 The gameplay in Super Mario Bros.\ is simple.
 Initially, Mario is small (one tile tall) and dies upon harmful contact with an enemy.
 If Mario manages to obtain a Super Mushroom, then he becomes Super Mario, who is two tiles tall.
 Upon any harmful contact, Super Mario reverts back to normal Mario.
 If Mario obtains a Star, then he becomes invincible for a limited time.
-Mario's basic actions are limited to walking, running, crouching, and jumping (to a fixed height).
+Mario's basic actions are limited to walking, running, crouching, and jumping.
+The height of a jump is normally 4 tiles, and it becomes 5 tiles when Mario runs.
 Mario can perform more advanced actions by combining basic moves.
 For example, crouching while running results in a {\em crouch-slide}, which will allow him to fit into narrow corridors while as Super Mario.
 Mario can also jump while crouching, allowing him to jump through narrow gaps.

 Apart from solid ground, the basic environment also contains walls and mid-air platforms.
 These are typically constructed from three types of blocks: normal blocks, which are inert; item blocks, which release an item when hit by Mario from below; and bricks, which are destroyed upon activation.
 Mario usually obtains items by hitting item blocks.